menu

 Demographics

-In terms of college education, Gouverneur is nearly on par with the US average for all cities of 21.84%: 18.00% of adults 25 and older in Gouverneur have a bachelor's degree or advanced degree.
+The percentage of adults in Gouverneur who are college-educated is close to the national average for all communities of 21.84%: 18.25% of the adults in Gouverneur have a bachelor's degree or advanced degree.

+Gouverneur is a somewhat ethnically-diverse village.
 The people who call Gouverneur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gouverneur residents report their race to be White, followed by Native American.
-Important ancestries of people in Gouverneur include Irish, German, Italian, French, and French Canadian.
+Important ancestries of people in Gouverneur include Italian, German, Irish, French, and English.

 The most common language spoken in Gouverneur is English.
 Other important languages spoken here include Italian and Spanish.